macloo/python-adv-web-apps/docs/flask_deploy.rst

 Code for this chapter is `here <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask>`_.

 In the Flask Templates chapter, we built a functioning Flask app.
-In this chapter, we’ll explore several ways to pt that Flask app online.
+In this chapter, we’ll explore several ways to put that Flask app online.

 Introduction
 ------------